SpenceKonde/ATTinyCore/README.md

 * 9.216 MHz
 * 7.37 MHz

-**Warning** When using weird clock frequencies (ones with a frequency (in MHz) by which 64 cannot be divided evenly), micros() is 4-5 times slower (~110 clocks); it still reports the time at the point when it was called, not the end, however, and the time it gives is pretty close to reality (w/in 1% or so).
+**Warning** When using weird clock frequencies (ones with a frequency (in MHz) by which 64 cannot be divided evenly), micros() is 4-5 times slower (~110 clocks) (It reports the time at the point when it was called, not the end, however, and the time it gives is pretty close to reality - w/in 1% or so).
 This combination of performance and accuracy is the result of hand tuning for these clock speeds.
 For other clock speeds (for example, if you add your own), it will be slower still - hundreds of clock cycles - though the numbers will be reasonably accurate.
-The "stock" micros() executes equally fast at all clock speeds, and just returns wrong values with anything that 64 doesn't divide evenly by.
+Millis() is not effected, only micros() and delay() (where it doesn't matter for this core, since it still returns correct results).
+The "stock" micros() executes equally fast at all clock speeds, but returns wrong values with anything that 64 doesn't divide evenly by.

 I2C support
 ------------